netxms/netxms-doc/admin/icmp-ping.rst

 * ICMP.ResponseTime.Max(*)
 * ICMP.ResponseTime.Min(*)

-For example, ``ICMP.PacketLoss(8.8.8.8)`` internal parameter will provide packet loss for target with IP address 8.8.8.8.
+For example, ``ICMP.PacketLoss(8.8.8.8)`` internal metric will provide packet loss for target with IP address 8.8.8.8.

 No historical data is stored by default.
-It's necessary to configure DCIs using above mentioned internal parameters to store historical data.
+It's necessary to configure DCIs using above mentioned internal metric to store historical data.

 Ping subagent